 The report emphasizes that, in order to ensure the future health and security of the FOSS ecosystem, it is critical to know what sort of FOSS is being used in the private and public sectors and the extent to which they are maintained and supported.
-Based on this understanding, the Census II project was launched jointly by the Linux Foundation's Core Infrastructure Initiative (CII)152 and the Harvard Institute for Innovation Science.
+Based on this understanding, the Census II project was launched jointly by the Linux Foundation's Core Infrastructure Initiative (CII)156 and the Harvard Institute for Innovation Science.

-151 Vulnerabilities in the Core Preliminary Report and Census II of Open SourceSoftware https://www.coreinfrastructure.org/wpcontent/uploads/sites/6/2020/02/census_ii_vulnerabilities_in_the_core.pdf
+content/uploads/sites/6/2020/02/census_ii_vulnerabilities_in_the_core.pdf